mischa-s/properly-test/README.md

 #### Task Group 3

  - 3.1.
 How to limit the users that live in a different city to just use premium subscription?

-### `npm start` or `yarn start`

-Runs the project in development mode.
-You can view your application at `http://localhost:3000`

-The page will reload if you make edits.

 ## App Scaffolded using [Razzle](https://github.com/jaredpalmer/razzle)